Eugieno/Console-Finances/README.md

 ## How was the problem solved
-The problem was solved sequentially according to the tasks labelled above.
+The problem was solved sequentially as labelled above.
+The details of the thought process going into resolving each task is as below;

 ### 1. Total Months
 ![Total number of months in dataset](./assets/images/Months.JPG)